 Please contact us if you would like to know more about any of these guides prior to purchasing, or if you would like custom training or further technical support.

-This document provides detailed instructions regarding how to use the Crack Arrest Hole method to prevent fatigue crack growth.
-The CAH method may be used
+This document provides detailed instructions regarding how to use the Crack Arrest Hole method to prevent fatigue crack growth to;

 1) To extend asset life when it is not feasible to do an effective weld repair, or